Open energy system models: GenX

 GenX is multi-commodity sector capacity expansion model originally developed by researchers in the United States.
 The framework is written in Julia and deploys the JuMP library for building the underlying optimization problem.
 GenX through JuMP can utilize various open source (including CBC/CLP) and commercial optimization solvers (including CPLEX).
 In June 2021, the project launched as an active open source project and test suites are available to assist onboarding.

 In parallel, the PowerGenome project is designed to provide GenX with a comprehensive current state dataset of the United States electricity system.
 That dataset can then be used as a springboard to develop future scenarios.

 GenX has been used to explore long-term storage options in systems with high renewables shares, to explore the value of 'firm' low-carbon power generation options, and a variety of other applications.
 While North America remains a key focus, the software has been applied to problems in India, Italy, and Spain.

+GenX was deployed in a 2021 case study with Louisville Gas and Electric and Kentucky Utilities that showed that stakeholder-driven modeling utilizing open-source tools and public data can contribute productively to utility-led analysis and planning.

 A mid-2022 study examined the natural gas crisis facing Europe, and particularly Germany, and concluded that there are several feasible paths (labeled "cases") to eliminate all imports of Russian natural gas by October 2022.
 Ongoing work seeks to examine the effect of extending the operating lives of Germany's three remaining nuclear reactors past 2022 and the effect of strong drought conditions on hydro generation and the system more generally.